KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Use `ac_script` to send the founder's reward to a multisig address.

 Set `ac_founders=1` to stay compatible with most straum implementations.
+Any other value requires disabling stratum.
+Team member, @blackjok3r, wrote a `disable-db stratum` modification.

 ## ac_pubkey